harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 # Detailed Instructions

-We are assuming that before beginning this procedure, a Harvester cluster and a NetApp ONTAP storage system are both installed and configured for use.
+We assume that before beginning this procedure, a Harvester cluster and a NetApp ONTAP storage system are both installed and configured for use.

-Most of these steps can be performed on any system that has the `helm` and `kubectl` commands installed, and which has network connectivity to the management port of the Harvester cluster.
+Most of these steps can be performed on any system with the `helm` and `kubectl` commands installed and network connectivity to the management port of the Harvester cluster.
 Let's call this your workstation.
 Certain steps must be performed on one or more cluster nodes themselves.
 The steps described below should be done on your workstation unless otherwise indicated.

-The last step (setting up multipathd) should be done on all nodes, after the Trident CSI has been installed.
+The last step (enabling multipathd) should be done on all nodes after the Trident CSI has been installed.

 Certain parameters of your installation will require modification of details in the examples in the procedure given below.
 Those which you may wish to modify include: